crides/kleeb/README.md

 - `xiao-ble-smd`: Same as above.
 The Xiao BLE controller with SMD pads, with throughole pads for the 4 pads under USB-C connector, 2 battery pads, and 2 NFC pads.
 - `xiao-ble-tht`: Same as above.
 The Xiao BLE controller with THT pads, with throughole pads for the 4 pads under USB-C connector, 2 battery pads, and 2 NFC pads.
 - `xiao-ble-tht-cutout`: Same as above.
 The Xiao BLE controller with THT pads, with throughole pads for the 4 pads under USB-C connector, 2 battery pads, and 2 NFC pads, except there are cutouts around the underside pads, so that one can cut around the pads making it easier to solder those pads.
+- `rp2040-zero-smd`: created by me.
+The RP2040 Zero controller by WaveShare, with SMD pads and a cutout for the MCU itself.
+- `rp2040-zero-tht`: Same as above.
+The RP2040 Zero controller, with THT pads and a cutout for the MCU itself.

 ### `misc`